PetrusBorges/PetrusBorges/README.md

 ### About Me :
-Software developer passionate about applying skils to solve problems, create amazing products and impact lives.
+Software developer passionate about applying skills to solve problems, create amazing products and impact lives.

 ##